jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### isTierRemoved

-Tier removed from the current tiering
+Check if the tier removed from the current set of tiers.

 ```solidity
 function isTierRemoved(address _nft, uint256 _tierId) external view override returns (bool);